Kawasaki Ninja ZX-7R: ZX-7 (L1, L2, L3) 1993-95

 The 1993 ZX-7 is the first model to feature Ram-Air; an engine air intake positioned next to the headlights on the front fairing.
 The ram air intake is ducted from the front of the motorcycle, through the frame and into the bottom side of the engine air-box.
 This system is designed to take advantage of the motorcycle's velocity, allowing for the stagnation pressure of air at the front of the bike to provide a positive pressure to the engine intake.
 Another advantage is the cooler air temperature seen at the front of the motorcycles as compared to next to the engine.

 The 1993 ZX-7 inherited the ZX-7R motor from the previous year, minus the flat slide carburetors and close ratio transmission.
 The engine has a bore of 71mm, stroke of 47.3mm, compression ratio of 11.5:1 and breathes through 4x Kehin 38mm CVKD carburetors.
 The engine produces 118 hp at the crank and 54.3 lb-ft of torque.

 Chassis improvements include a stiffer and lighter frame, and a revised, more linear Uni-track linkage at the rear.
 The rake angle remained at 24.5°.These updates addressed many of the handling problems with the previous models, specifically regarding rear suspension stiffness.
-The wheelbase was lengthened to 1430mm.
+The wheelbase was lengthened slightly to 1430mm.
 Dry weight increased 19 lbs over the previous year.